CraftAcademy/workshop/walkthroughs/step13.md

 Scenario: Add a delivery date to course
   Given the course "Basic programming" is created
   And I am on the Course index page
-  And I click on "Add Delivery date" for "Basic programming" "Course" And I select "2015-12-01" from "Start date"
+  And I click on "Add Delivery date" for the "Basic programming" Course And I select "2015-12-01" from "Start date"
   And I click "Submit" link
   Then I should be on the Course index page